 The test material shall be of comparable thickness to the solid polymer coating of the particle placed on the market.
-When the degradation is assessed in relation to a reference material, as referred to in point 5.3., the form, size and surface area of the reference material shall be comparable to that of the test material.
+When the degradation is assessed in relation to a reference material, as referred to in point 1.4.3., the form, size and surface area of the reference material shall be comparable to that of the test material.

-Where the test material contains more than one polymer, the degradation of each of the polymers shall be demonstrated in any of the following ways:
+Where the test material contains more than one polymer and test methods from groups 1, 2 or 3 are used to prove degradation, the degradation of each of the polymers shall be demonstrated in either of the following ways:

 separately testing the degradation of the test material and of each polymer in the test material using the permitted test methods and pass criteria set out in this Appendix,

-demonstrating, by any appropriate means, that all polymers in the test material contribute to the degradation observed during testing and that each polymer meets the pass criteria in the relevant permitted test method.
+testing the degradation of the test material using the permitted test methods and pass criteria set out in this Appendix and, during testing, demonstrating, by any appropriate means, that all polymers in the test material contribute to the degradation observed during testing and that each polymer meets the pass criteria in the relevant permitted test method set out in this Appendix.

-Where the test material is composed of a single polymer but contains other non-polymeric organic substances in concentration higher than 10% by weight of the test material, and test methods from groups 1, 2 or 3 are used to prove degradation, the following conditions shall apply:
+Where the test material is composed of a single polymer but contains other non-polymeric organic substances in concentration higher than 10% by weight of the test material, and test methods from groups 1, 2 or 3 are used to prove degradation, either of the following conditions shall apply:

-the degradation of the test material and of the polymer in the test material shall be tested separately;
+the degradation of the test material and of the polymer in the test material shall be tested separately using the permitted test methods and pass criteria set out in this Appendix;

-it shall be demonstrated, by any appropriate means, that the polymer contributes to the degradation of the test material observed during testing and meets the pass criteria in the relevant permitted test method set out in this Appendix.
+the degradation of the test material shall be tested using the permitted test methods and pass criteria set out in this Appendix and, during testing, it shall be demonstrated, by any appropriate means, that the polymer contributes to the degradation of the test material observed during testing and meets the pass criteria in the relevant permitted test method set out in this Appendix.

 Appendix [Y] [Publications Office, please insert the number of the Appendix]